lhunnewe/The-Wiz-Quiz/README.md

 x Create the class quiz
 x create the constructor
-x create a method to scan file in quizzes folder, this is our list of quizzes x add frame for displaying the result x add bg image functionality x fix formatting, button offset, create frame for the result
+x create a method to scan file in quizzes folder, this is our list of quizzes x create a class for displaying the possible quizzes with a submit button to start the quiz x add frame for displaying the result x add bg image functionality x fix formatting, button offset, create frame for the result